Local News Links:... .........................

 Winnipeg Free Press, March 31, 1913

 In July 1913, Dodds was back in court to hear the manslaughter charges read against him but it never went to trial due to his insanity.
-He was instead sent to the Selkirk Asylum for a period of ten years.
+He was instead returned to the Selkirk Asylum for a period of ten years.

 2 comments: